 Description

 This is where we talk about the Rambler, the most honking stonking drop-bar dirt-bike this side of wherever.
-It’s a machine for all occasions, and in honour of the most well-worn cycling cliché of all time, it’s a bike that does it all.
+It’s a machine for all occasions, a drop bar MTB masquerading as a gravel bike on steroids, and in honour of the most well-worn cycling cliché of all time, it’s a bike that does it all.
 There, I said it and I can’t take it back.
 But seriously, it’s a bit of a ripper.

 But I bet you have questions!
 So here are some answers to the obvious ones to help you make an informed choice.